Ptujec/LaunchBar/Transcripts/README.md

 <img src="01.jpg" width="600"/>

-NOTE: Some videos don’t provide transcriptions.
-Also, this action is not using an official API, so it might break.
-Let me know if you run into any issues.

 ## Settings

 When holding <kbd>option</kbd> while pressing <kbd>enter</kbd>, you can decide if you want to include time markers and links or not by default.

 If you hold <kbd>command</kbd> when confirming to download a transcript, it will use just the text with no markers or links.

+## Good to Know

+Some videos don’t provide transcriptions.
+This action works best with Safari because we save a load request.
+Also, this action is not using an official API, so it might break.
+Let me know if you run into any issues.

 ## Download & Update